Eleanor Holm: Biography

 Although she appeared in at least four films as herself, Holm appeared in only one Hollywood feature film, starring opposite fellow Olympian Glenn Morris in the 1938 film Tarzan's Revenge.
 On November 10, 1939, a year after Jarrett divorced her, claiming that his wife's expulsion from the 1936 Olympics and her affair with another man had caused him embarrassment, Holm married her lover, impresario Billy Rose, who had divorced first wife Fanny Brice.
 At the 1939 New York World's Fair, Holm did 39 shows a week at Rose's "Aquacade", co-featured with Tarzan swimmer Johnny Weissmuller and, later, Buster Crabbe.
-In 1954, Holm divorced Rose — receiving $30,000 per month (equivalent to $ today) in alimony and a lump sum of $200,000 ($ today) to be paid in 10 yearly installments, according to The New York Times.
+In 1954, Holm divorced Rose – receiving $30,000 per month (equivalent to $ today) in alimony and a lump sum of $200,000 ($ today) to be paid in 10 yearly installments, according to The New York Times.
 This sensational divorce trial was called "the war of the Roses" and is the subject of a chapter in Louis Nizer's book My Life in Court.
-Several months later, Holm married Thomas Whalen, an oil-drilling executive.
+Several months later, Holm married Thomas Joseph Whalen, an oil-drilling executive.
+They remained married until his death in 1986.
+All of the unions were childless.

 In 1966, Holm was inducted into the International Swimming Hall of Fame.

-Holm died of renal disease in Miami, Florida, on January 31, 2004, at the age of 90.
+Holm died of renal disease in Miami, Florida, on January 31, 2004, at the age of 91.
+She was buried at Calvary Cemetery in St. Louis.

 In popular culture

-Holm is portrayed by Heidi O'Rourke in the 1975 film Funny Lady.
+Holm is portrayed by the synchronized swimmer Heidi O'Rourke, who bore a close resemblance to her, in the 1975 film Funny Lady.

 A protagonist based on Eleanor Holm, with the fictionalized name Eleanor Emerson, appears in the 2012 novel Flight from Berlin by David John, published by HarperCollins.